Our medical review team will ensure the following criteria is met:

-Have you ever heard cracking, popping and creaking sounds in your knees?
-Or felt your knee clicking when walking?
+Have you ever experienced knee clicking when walking?
+Or heard cracking, popping and creaking sounds in your knees?
 If so, you may be wondering what it is.
 As the weather starts to change, with increased moisture in the air, you may find your knees are bothering you and /or “speaking up”.

 As a practitioner, I find that as the weather changes many more patients are saying that they’re starting to feel aches and pains.
 The most common aches and pains I am hearing about are in the neck, low back and knees.
 One of my patients asked me if the change in weather can cause knee clicking when walking or popping sounds in their knees.
 So I think this is worth talking about….